IBM-Cloud/terraform-provider-ibm/website/docs/r/lbaas.html.markdown

 # ibm\_lbaas

 Provides a resource for a load balancer as a service.
 This allows a load balancer as a service to be created, updated, and deleted.
 Currently, only one subnet is supported.

+Cloud load balancer creation takes 5 to 10 minutes.
+Destroy can take up to 30 minutes.
+Cloud Load Balancer does not support customisation of acceptable response codes.
+Only the range 2xx is considered healthy.
+Redirects in the range 3xx are considered unhealthy.

 ## Example Usage